 One of the challenges in asset protection planning for single persons is that the law eliminates many of the exemptions and protections that are in place for married couples.
 The goal of Medicaid is to have every single person spend down their life savings to $2,000, then apply for Medicaid benefits.
 But it doesn’t have to be that way.
 If you know the strategies.

 As an Elder Law attorney throughout New Jersey I work with the Medicaid program daily.
 Medicaid is a maze.
 It’s a system that offers tremendous benefits and value if you can achieve eligibility.
 Knowing how to get you eligibility without losing all your money is where I come in.

-BEWARE OF MEDICAID APPLICATIONS COMPANIES
+BEWARE OF MEDICAID APPLICATION COMPANIES AND NOVICE ATTORNEYS

-You’ll never be told about the strategies I’m offering to you by a nursing home or the Medicaid Companies they refer vulnerable families and individuals to.
+You’ll never be told about the strategies I’m offering to you by a nursing home or the Medicaid Companies and attorneys they refer vulnerable families and individuals to.
 As I’ve mentioned elsewhere on this site.
 BEWARE OF THE MEDICAID APPLICATION COMPANIES THAT A NURSING HOME OR ASSISTED LIVING RECOMMENDS.

 They are in collusion with MANY of the nursing homes, receive referral fees and couldn’t care less about you!
 They are not staffed by attorneys and if they have offered you legal advice email me or call in an advocate in confidence about their advice and you experience with them.
 It is illegal for them to do so.

 I invite you to call me personally today toll-free at (855) 376-5291 or email me at firstname.lastname@example.org.
 We’ll look at your emergency crisis situation and I’ll explain your options.
 Armed with the information I’ll give you, together we can make an informed decision.
 Don’t delay another moment.